vincycode7/openfabric-test/README.md

     `pip install -r requirements.txt`

+4. Run `pytest` to make sure the everything is working properly.

-4. Once the installation is complete, start the server by running the following command:
+5. Once the installation is complete, start the server by running the following command:

     `./start.sh` or `python ignite.py`